Classroom Visits

 What do we cover?

-Our classroom program delivers waste literacy education to grade 5 students in the Toronto area.
-We have a series of lessons, designed to improve scientific and waste literacy and to foster a sense of curiosity about the natural world and human impacts on the planet.
+Our classroom program delivers waste literacy education to grade 4-6 students in the Toronto area.
+We have a series of four lessons, designed to improve scientific and waste literacy and to foster a sense of curiosity about the natural world and human impacts on the planet.

-Our program includes four lessons: 1) plastic cycle 2) watersheds and their relationship to litter 3) impacts of plastic on ecosystems and 4) solutions to plastic pollution.
-Each lesson is 75 minutes long, including at least two inquiry-based learning activities and a reflection on the topics learned with connections to local research and current events.
-Each workshop is designed to stand alone or be taught sequentially over four separate classroom visits.
+Our program includes four lessons: 1) The Plastic Cycle; 2) Watersheds and their Relationship to Litter; 3) Impacts of Plastic on Ecosystems; and 4) Solutions to Plastic Pollution.
+Each lesson is 75 minutes long, and includes inquiry-based learning activities, a reflection on the topics learned and a combination of local and global research connections.
+Each lesson is designed to stand alone or be taught sequentially over four separate visits.

-Our lessons are based on Global Competencies and aim to prepare the next generation for the future.
+Our lessons are based on the Global Competencies developed by the Council of Ministers of Education, Canada and aim to prepare the next generation for the future.
 Matter, energy and sustainability are some of the fundamental concepts connected with the Ontario Curriculum.

 To reduce barriers to accessibility, our classroom visits are offered at no charge.
 We believe everyone should have the opportunity to access materials, participate in science-based learning and help inspire positive actions towards waste reduction.